lost-egg/lost-egg.github.io/combat.md

 **Gambits** are a special kind of decisive attack.
 They use the same combat resolution as decisive attacks except for the differences noted for gambits (see [Resolving Attacks](#resolving-attacks)), and instead of dealing damage have special effects, like disarming or grappling an opponent.
 These are particularly useful for negating the advantages of powerful or hard-to-hurt opponents, or for ending fights without actually hurting anyone.

 Some unique opponents may require the use of special gambits to defeat, like tangling the many heads of a hydra or decapitating otherwise deathless zombies.
-The GM provides the details of these as needed, but characters might need to research the tactics needed first for things that aren't common knowledge.
+The ST provides the details of these as needed, but characters might need to research the tactics needed first for things that aren't common knowledge.

 ### Disarm